Array (ARRY)

 For industrials businesses, cost of sales is usually comprised of the direct labor, raw materials, and supplies needed to offer a product or service.
 These costs can be impacted by inflation and supply chain dynamics in the short term and a company’s purchasing power and scale over the long term.

 Array has bad unit economics for an industrials business, signaling it operates in a competitive market.
-As you can see below, it averaged a 21.3% gross margin over the last five years.
-That means Array paid its suppliers a lot of money ($78.68 for every $100 in revenue) to run its business.
+As you can see below, it averaged a 20.9% gross margin over the last five years.
+That means Array paid its suppliers a lot of money ($79.09 for every $100 in revenue) to run its business.
+Array Trailing 12-Month Gross Margin

-Array produced a 26.9% gross profit margin in Q3, marking a 7 percentage point decrease from 33.8% in the same quarter last year.
-Array’s full-year margin has also been trending down over the past 12 months, decreasing by 3.7 percentage points.
-If this move continues, it could suggest a more competitive environment with some pressure to lower prices and higher input costs (such as raw materials and manufacturing expenses).
+In Q4, Array produced a 8.6% gross profit margin, down 19.9 percentage points year on year.
+Array’s full-year margin has also been trending down over the past 12 months, decreasing by 8.8 percentage points.
+If this move continues, it could suggest deteriorating pricing power and higher input costs (such as raw materials and manufacturing expenses).

 7. Operating Margin

-Looking at the trend in its profitability, Array’s operating margin decreased by 1.7 percentage points over the last five years.
+Analyzing the trend in its profitability, Array’s operating margin might fluctuated slightly but has generally stayed the same over the last five years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.
-Array’s performance was poor no matter how you look at it - it shows that costs were rising and it couldn’t pass them onto its customers.

 8. Earnings Per Share